jeffbruce/SpredNonDicomUpload/README.md

 		    2. metadata is generated with a separate R script, and must conform to a specific schema in order to qualify as a valid upload
 	  - all of the QA is specific to MICe
 - a log file is produced in a subdirectory called 'logs' every time the script is run, allowing one to quickly see the actual files that were uploaded
-- the bottleneck of this script is the actual uploading of the files because some of the files are up to 500 MB
+- the bottleneck of this script is the actual uploading of the files, because some files can be as large as 500 MB
     - currently it takes about 10-15 seconds to upload a 75 MB file
     - future development could focus on speeding up this upload somehow (e.g. compression)

 ## TO DO

+- create custom variables for subjects to allow for strain, background, and genotype
 - delete a subject/session/scan prior to PUT?
-	  - what if an entity has extra content that it should not have?
+	  - an entity might have extra content that it should not have
     - what if the subject can't be deleted for some reason?  this has happened to me before, producing an HTTP 403 error
-- verify that the upload was successful (both the file and metadata are identical to the intended upload)
+- verify that the upload was successful (both metadata and actual file should be accurate)
     - how to check that metadata are accurate?
-	      - could always manually verify the metadata
+	      - manually verify the metadata
-        - could GET the data and check it against what was added
+        - GET the data and check it against what was added
     - how to check that the MINC file is accurate?
 	      - is there information contained in the HTTP response body that I can use?
 	      - use a checksum somehow?
         - performing a GET and checking would be somewhat expensive
 	      - manually spot check certain files with a trained eye?
 - extend script to work for reconstructed / pipeline processed images
-	  - most places would download the MINC files, convert to NIfTI then analyze with FSL
+	  - most places would download the MINC files, convert to NIfTI, then analyze with FSL

 <!---
 References